cvonk/BLEscan/README.md

 This program runs on an Espressif EPS32 microcontroller and advertizes or scan for iBeacons.

-My son used this as a tool to research the behavior of Bluetooth Low-Energy (BLE) signals in relation to contact tracing for MIT PACT.
+One of my sons used this as a tool to research the behavior of Bluetooth Low-Energy (BLE) signals in relation to contact tracing for MIT PACT.

 ![ESP32 statues scattered around the yard](media/photo.jpg)